ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Salesforce** as the collection type, enter the following information:

 1. Complete the following fields in **Specify what you want to crawl**:
-    - **Username** - The username to call the Salesforce API.
+    - **Username**: The username to call the Salesforce API.
-    - **Password** - The password of the specified user.
+    - **Password**: The password of the specified user.
-    - **Security Token** - The security token of the user to call Salesforce API.
+    - **Security Token**: The security token of the user to call Salesforce API.
-    - **Jar zip archive file** - Upload a .zip file that contains the .jar files that you downloaded in [Downloading JAR files](#download-copy-files).
+    - **Jar zip archive file**: Upload a .zip file that contains the .jar files that you downloaded in [Downloading JAR files](#download-copy-files).
 You can also select or delete a .zip file that you previously uploaded.
 1. Complete the following field in **Object Types**:
-    - **Object Types to crawl** - Specifies the object types to crawl.
+    - **Object Types to crawl**: Specifies the object types to crawl.
 The default behavior is to crawl all object types.
 For custom object names, append `__c` to match the Salesforce API convention for custom object names.
 For example, regarding MyCustomObject, specify `MyCustomObject__c`.
 Do not specify comment objects, such as FeedComment, CaseComment, IdeaComment without FeedItem, Case, Idea, respectively.
 If you specify a tag object, you must also specify its parent.
 For example, do not specify the AccountTag object without the Account object.
 1. Click **Finish**.

 For more information about Salesforce, see [Salesforce developer documentation](https://developer.salesforce.com/docs/){: external}.